Ideas Hub

 • Feature Detection: In this approach, OCR software decomposes letters into basic features like lines, curves, and intersections.

-Advanced Machine Learning (ML) and Deep Learning (DL) Techniques
+Advanced OCR Machine Learning (ML) and Deep Learning (DL) Techniques

 Newer techniques involve advanced machine learning models and deep learning architectures such as Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and Transformers.